dylanrenwick/Clam/README.md

 *Note: Monadic operators such as `-` are not currently implemented, however if in the future they are added, mathematical operators will continue to be dyadic by default, requiring such a monadic operator to be passed a `[]` list containing only a single argument*

 ## Input and Output
 Output in Clam is simple.
 The `p` function is used to output values to STDOUT, using JS's `console.log` function.
+If the `p` token is never used, the value of `Q` is implicitly output when the program terminates.

 Input is only supported from STDIN, and works as follows:
 When the transpiler first starts, before attempting to transpile code, it will wait for input to be given.
 This input should be terminated with an EOF indicator (Ctrl+D on most terminals).
 After receiving an EOF indicator, the transpiler will stop listening for input, split the given input on newline, and pass the array of lines as arguments to the main function created by the transpiler.
 These can be read sequentially (FIFO, Queue style) using the `r` function.
-Each line may only be read once, as each call to `r` will increment the read lines pointer.
+Each line may only be read once, as each call to `r` will increment the RLP (read lines pointer).

+Note that the first line is also implicitly assigned to the special global variable `Q`.
+This assignment does *not* increment the RLP

 ## Tokens
 ### Token Set #1